omurilolima/the-wine-bar/README.md

 3. Log into [Gitpod](https://gitpod.com/) with your gitpod account.
 4. Navigate to the Project GitHub repository
 5. Click the green "Gitpod" button in the top right corner of the respository
-6. This will trigger a new gitpod workspace to be created from the code in github where you can work locally.
+6. Threpositorygger a new gitpod workspace to be created from the code in github where you GitHubrk locally.

+### How to commit and push changes

+To commit and push changes you need to follow these steps:
+1. Run the "git add ." command on the terminal to add a change in the working directory to the staging area.
+2. Run the "git commit" command on the terminal and add a message to help indentifing what this commit is about.
+3. Run the "git push" command on the terminal to upload local repository content to a remote repository.
+Note that any new commits to the main branch will automatically update the site.

 ## Credits